jherax/array-sort-by/README.md

 global object in the browser.

-As `sortBy` is built as [UMD] _(Universal Module Definition)_, it can be included from module loaders such as [CommonJS], [ES2015 Export] or [AMD RequireJS].
+As `sortBy` is built as [UMD] _(Universal Module Definition)_, it can be included from module loaders such as [CommonJS], [ES2015 Imports] or [AMD RequireJS].

 ### CommonJS